evaleev/libint/INSTALL.md

     For FetchContent, must build libint-library-export target before library build targets appear
   - (4) unpack the export tarball and build the library and install into \<build\>/library-install-stage/
   - duration depends on number of integrals requested; runs in parallel
-  - consumes solid harmonic ordering and the CMAKE_INSTALL_[DATA|INCLUDE|LIB]DIR
+  - consumes language-interface and the CMAKE_INSTALL_[DATA|INCLUDE|LIB]DIR paths options
   - the default build target includes this final library build
   - (5) optionally testable
   - (6) install into CMAKE_INSTALL_PREFIX
-  - (7) optional Python testing is separate and requires install
+  - (7) optional Python build alongside library or afterwards. optional testing requires library install

 Command-line synopsis.
 See [table](#Build-Targets) for `--target` choices (steps refer to numbered bullets above) and [section](#Configuring-Libint) for `-D options` choices.